 - the property firm’s values, vision and culture (detailed on its website), and how you think you share it

 - the region that the office you’re applying to is in

-The secret is to avoid plonking down information.
-Instead link the information to your strengths and career ambitions.
+The secret is to avoid just stating facts about the firm or yourself.
+Instead link information about them to your strengths and career ambitions.

 4. End politely

 List dates you’d be unavailable for interview, thank them for considering you and say that you hope to hear from them.
 Sign off with ‘Yours sincerely,’ (spelled and punctuated correctly) if you addressed it to a given name, and ‘Yours faithfully,’ if you opened with ‘Dear Sir/Madam’.